HL7/fhir-mCODE-ig/README.md

 - `output/` (IG Publisher output)
 - `input-cache/` (IG Publisher local cache; note that deleting this will dramatically increase the length of the next build)

-### Rebuilding UML diagrams

-To build the UML diagrams (in `input/images-source/`), you will need to be able to run [PlantUML](https://plantuml.com).
-This has [Graphviz](https://graphviz.org) as a dependency.

-On macOS:

-1. Install Java if you don't already have it
-2. `brew install graphviz`
-3. Download `plantuml.jar` from <https://plantuml.com/download>
-4. From the root folder, run `java -jar /path/to/plantuml.jar -tsvg -o ../images/ input/images-source/*.puml`

-On Windows:

-1. Install Java if you don't already have it
-2. TODO

 ## Key folders & files in the IG

 - The FHIR Shorthand (`.fsh`) files defining the resources in this IG are found in `input/fsh/`.